CHTC/chtc-website-source/file-avail-largedata.md

 should be stored in as few files as possible (ideally, one file per job), and will be used by a job only after being copied from `/staging` into the job working directory (see [below](#3-using-staged-files-in-a-job)).
-Similarly, large output requiring Gluster should first be written to the job working directory then compressed in to a single file before being copied to `/staging` at the end of the job.
+Similarly, large output should first be written to the job working directory then compressed in to a single file before being copied to `/staging` at the end of the job.

-To prepare job-specific data that is large enough to require Gluster and exists as multiple files or directories (or a directory of multiple files), first create a compressed tar package before placing the file in `/staging` (either before submitting jobs, or within jobs before
+To prepare job-specific data that is large enough to pre-staging and exists as multiple files or directories (or a directory of multiple files), first create a compressed tar package before placing the file in `/staging` (either before submitting jobs, or within jobs before